lsst-sitcom/sitcomtn-137/index.md

         class: lsst.drp.tasks.assemble_cell_coadd.AssembleCellCoaddTask
 ```

+With this pipeline, there are two tasks defined: `makeDirectWarp` and `assembleCellCoadd`.
+The warping task is not necessarily constrained to cell-based coadds, but is not run by default in the HSC runs we're accessing, so it must be specified.
+The tasks also contain information on the required input data types, which are accessed from the input collection defined in the `pipeline run` command.
+This is extremely helpful to avoid rerunning all tasks prior to the coaddition state, though only in the case where all defaults prior to coaddition can be kept.

-While most of the defaults config settings are sufficient, there are a few overrides that are necessary for generating the mask fraction plane.
-The first config, `doWarpMaskedFraction`, is first necessary to generate the actual mask fraction object.
+While most of the default config settings are sufficient, there are a few overrides that are necessary in the warping task for generating the mask fraction plane.
+The first config, `doWarpMaskedFraction`, is needed to generate the actual mask fraction object.
 However, the second config, `doPreWarpInterpolation`, will trigger the actual warping of the mask plane (BAD, SAT, and CR masks by default) that produces the mask fractions.
 Without this second config setting, the mask fraction plane will contain only 0 and `NaN` values.

-Another useful component is  `-c`, the config override command.
+One helpful command component is  `-c`, which is used to override configs.
 The general format is `-c <task name>:<config name>=<value>`.
 For an example, let's say the above `pipetask` command was run, but another run is necessary to test what happens if `calc_error_from_input_variance` is set to false.
 There's no need to rewrite the original `pipeline.yaml` file; rather, this can be achieved with the `pipetask` command by adding a line `-c assembleCellCoadd:calc_error_from_input_variance=False`.

 ### `pipetask` Outputs

-Our `pipetask` command will generate several useful data structures within our collection.
+The example `pipetask` command will generate several useful data structures within the output collection.

 - `deepCoadd_directWarp`
 	- An object of this type will contain the warped calexp image (or just warp) of a specific visit.
 Contains components like the image, mask, and variance planes of the warp, as well as PSF information.
  - `deepCoadd_directWarp_noise{n}`
 	- A noise realization generated from the variance plane of the input calexp.
 The default config setting calculates the median of the variance plane and then samples from a Gaussian distribution with a variance equal to the median value.
 Multiple noise planes can be generated for each warp, hence the `{n}` notation.
 - `deepCoaddCell`
 	- The coadd object containing the cell information for a specified patch.
-	- Individual cells can be treated as their own coadded objects, but can also be stitched together to form a patch-sized coadd.
+Image, mask, and variance planes are specific to individual cells, though these planes can be accessed at the patch level by combining cells together to generate a "stitched" coadd.
 - `deepCoadd_directWarp_maskedFraction`
 	- This object stores the mask fraction associated with each pixel.
-Interpolated(?) masks cannot be represented with binary values since they are "smeared" across neighboring pixels due to the warping process.
+Interpolated masks cannot be represented with binary values since they are "smeared" across neighboring pixels due to the warping process.

 ### Sample Butler Commands

 This section collects a few useful commands and snippets that can help maintain and keep track of collections using the butler.

-Query user collections (should be run within your user directory, though unsure if that's intended(?)):
+Query user collections (should be run within your user directory):
 `butler query-collections /repo/main u/${USER}/*`

 Remove collections from your user directory example (do this first before removing runs):